-While many new and exciting pigments were introduced in the two centuries following the start of the industrial revolution, some failed to live up to the high expectations of art materials manufacturers.
+While many new and exciting pigments were introduced in the two centuries following the start of the Industrial Revolution, some failed to live up to the high expectations of art materials manufacturers.

 Out of concerns for lead poisoning, titanium dioxide white has almost entirely replaced basic lead carbonate (lead white or flake white) on the artists’ palette.
-But does this pigment make a good substitute for the principal white pigment on the artists’ palette for the past 400 years?
+But does this pigment make a good substitute for the principal white pigment on the artists’ palettes for the past 400 years?
 In a forum post, Jaap Boon described the role of lead white as “multiple.”
-A through drier links the acid groups of drying oil, stabilizing the paint in the early stages of drying and further stabilizing it to form a strong, flexible film.
+A thorough drier links the acid groups of drying oil, stabilizing the paint in the early drying stages and further stabilizing it to form a strong, flexible film.
 Without lead white, something else must assume these roles to achieve the results we see in old master oil paintings.
-He concludes, “I don’t think that that magical material has been found yet simply because we only very recently have begun to understand the molecular structure of paints.
+He concludes, “I don’t think that that magical material has been found yet simply because we have only very recently begun to understand the molecular structure of paints.
 It is my belief that the period 1950–2000 will bring us many defects in the oil paints that are now maturing.”
 (Boon 2007)

 Recent concerns about the use of titanium white in artists’ paint reverberate Boon’s sentiment.
 A paper by Smithsonian researchers found that titanium white forms a flexible film but is not as strong as lead white paint.